Illyrians: In ancient Greek and Roman literature

 Appian writes that many mythological stories were still circulating in his time, and he chose a particular version because it seemed to be the most correct one.
-Appian's genealogy of tribes is not complete as he writes that other Illyrian tribes exist, which he hasn't included.
+Appian's genealogy of tribes is not complete as he writes that other Illyrian tribes exist, which he has not included.
 According to Appian's tradition, Polyphemus and Galatea gave birth to Celtus, Galas, and Illyrius, three brothers, progenitors respectively of Celts, Galatians and Illyrians.
 Illyrius had multiple sons: Encheleus, Autarieus, Dardanus, Maedus, Taulas and Perrhaebus, and daughters: Partho, Daortho, Dassaro and others.
 From these, sprang the Taulantii, Parthini, Dardani, Encheleae, Autariates, Dassaretii and the Daorsi.
 Autareius had a son Pannonius or Paeon and these had sons Scordiscus and Triballus.
 Appian's genealogy was evidently composed in Roman times encompassing barbarian peoples other than Illyrians like Celts and Galatians. and choosing a specific story for his audience that included most of the peoples who dwelled in the Illyricum of the Antonine era.
 However, the inclusion in his genealogy of the Enchelei and the Autariatae, whose political strength has been highly weakened, reflects a pre-Roman historical situation.

 Basically, ancient Greeks included in their mythological accounts all the peoples with whom they had close contacts.
 In Roman times, ancient Romans created more mythical or genealogical relations to include various new peoples, regardless of their large ethnic and cultural differences.
 Appian's genealogy lists the earliest known peoples of Illyria in the group of the first generation, consisting mostly of southern Illyrian peoples firstly encountered by the Greeks, some of which were the Enchelei, the Taulantii, the Dassaretii and the Parthini.
 Some peoples that came to the Balkans at a later date such as the Scordisci are listed in the group that belongs to the third generation.
 The Scordisci were a Celtic people mixed with the indigenous Illyrian and Thracian population.
 The Pannonians have not been known to the Greeks, and it seems that before the 2nd century BC they did not come into contact with the Romans.
 Almost all the Greek writers referred to the Pannonians with the name Paeones until late Roman times.
 The Scordisci and Pannonians were considered Illyrian mainly because they belonged to Illyricum since the early Roman Imperial period.